-In addition to providing urgent humanitarian assistance to people in need and refugees in Syria, Lebanon, Jordan, Turkey, Iraq, the IRC has staff working in Greece, Serbia and Germany.
+In addition to providing urgent humanitarian assistance to people in need and refugees in Syria, Lebanon, Jordan, Turkey, and Iraq, the IRC has staff working in Greece, Serbia and Germany.
 The IRC is working on mainland Greece and the island of Lesbos to provide clean water and sanitation, up-to-date information, financial assistance to meet basic needs, and specialised protection services to the most vulnerable, including women and children.
 In Serbia, we are supporting local organisations to provide basic humanitarian aid and information to refugees, psychosocial support, and specialised protection services to the most vulnerable, including women and children.
-Our office in Germany will soon provide technical assistance on refugee integration.
+Finally, we are planning to provide technical assistance on refugee integration from our office in Germany.